nickbrandt/gitlab-ui/src/components/base/alert/alert.md

 ## Dismissible alerts

-Alerts don't handle their own visibility, so it's the parent component's responsibility to listen for the `dismiss` event and hide the alert in some way.
+Alerts don't handle their own visibility, so it's the parent component's responsbility to listen for the `dismiss` event and hide the alert in some way.
 For example:

 ```html